Profiling Function Execution

 - Select Debug to open the Debug mode, and then select Callgrind on the toolbar.

 - Select the button to start the application.

 - Use the application to analyze it.

-- Select the button to view the results of the analysis in the Profile view.
+- Select the button to view the results of the analysis in the Functions view.

 Double-click a function to view information about the calling functions in the Callers view and about the called functions in the Callees view.

 Select or To move between functions in the Callee view.

 To set the cost format, select $.
 You can view absolute or relative costs, as well as relative costs to parent.
 Select to view only profiling info that originated from the project.

 To properly handle recursive or circular function calls, enable cycle detection by selecting O.

 To remove template parameter lists when displaying function names, select <>.